yrmvgh/yiufcrawl/README.md

 # Dungeon Crawl Stone Soup: Circus Animals variation

 Checkout branch v1.2.3 if you want to try it yourself.
-The master branch will be where future, save game breaking features will be implemented, and then broken off into v1.2.
+The master branch will be where future, save game breaking features will be implemented, and then broken off.

 For those who don't know how to clone from a git repo: install git on your system, then type:

     git clone https://github.com/jeremygurr/dcssca.git -b v1.2.3